- Explosions and fires

 When machinery is being used by an untrained or inattentive worker, the results can be fatal.
 In addition, all machinery must be properly monitored and maintained to avoid malfunctions.

 Workers can be injured by shock or electrical fire if the onsite equipment is not properly installed, designed, or maintained.

 If coworkers are not properly communicating, then there is always an increased risk of injury.
 By implementing proper safety programs and outlining a plan before the workday begins, you can ensure efficiency and a clear understanding of how, when, and where tasks will be accomplished.

 Which Safety Programs Do Oil and Gas Companies Need?

-Due to all of the above hazards, contractors in the oil and gas industry must be protected by detailed safety programs.
+Due to all of the above hazards, oil and gas safety certification requires that all your contractors be protected by detailed safety programs.
 There are many safety programs that your company will need to achieve industrial compliance in this industry, including:

 – Scaffold User Training